-An existing building or portion thereof shall not be altered such that the building becomes less safe than its existing condition.
+An existing building or portion thereof shall not be altered such that the building becomes less safein compliantee with the code than its existing condition.

 Exception: Where the current level of safety or sanitation is proposed to be reduced, the portion altered shall conform to the requirements of the International Building Code.